juienpro/pyland/README.md

 - `hyprctl_command` to send a command with hyprctl and to get the result in JSON
 - `shell_command` to send a shell command and returns the result

+Any shell command ending with '&' will be executed asynchronously.
+This allows to prevent any blocking thread.
+For instance, if you launch `hyprlock`, don't forget to add a '&' otherwise no other event can be processed anymore by Pyland.

 See the file `libs/Command.py` for more information.